mparker17/fig-drupal_stack/README.md

     * Test it works with `docker run hello-world`
 2. [Install fig](http://www.fig.sh/install.html).
     * Test it works with `fig --version`
+3. Put a PHP web application inside the webroot folder (e.g.: [Drupal](https://drupal.org/project/drupal)).

 # Usage

 1. From a terminal, run:

         fig up

+You can now run the PHP web application by visiting http://localhost/